arduino/help-center-content/content/Hardware Support/Shields and Carriers/Debug-MKR-Motor-Carrier-with-Atmel-ICE-programmer.md

 1. Connect the Target cable to the Mkr Motor Carrier as shown in the picture below:

+   > [!NOTE]
-   > **Note:** Make sure you connect the cable in the same direction as shown in the picture.
+> Make sure you connect the cable in the same direction as shown in the picture.

    ![Cable connection](img/MKRmotorCarrier_debug1.png)